Skip to main content

 60 Seconds of Movement vs. Your Morning Coffee: The Science Will Surprise You

-What if I told you that 60 seconds of intentional movement could give you more sustained energy than your morning coffee?
-Before you roll your eyes and reach for your mug, let me share the research that's revolutionizing how we think about morning energy.
+What if 60 seconds of intentional movement could give you more sustained energy than your morning coffee?
+Before you roll your eyes and reach for your mug, consider this: research on brief exercise is reshaping how we think about morning energy.

-As an exercise physiologist who spent years studying caffeine's effects on performance, I was skeptical too.
-But the data is clear: brief, intentional movement activates energy systems that caffeine simply can't touch.
+The data is compelling.
+Brief, intentional movement activates energy systems that caffeine simply can't touch.

 The Caffeine Trap (And Why You're Stuck In It)